Oki Islands: Geology

 The Oki Islands are volcanic in origin, and are the exposed eroded summits of two massive stratovolcanoes dating approximately 5 million years ago to the Tertiary and Quaternary periods.

 Dōgo to the east is the largest island in area, and has the highest elevation, Mount Daimanji, at 608 m above sea level.
-The Dōzen group of islands to the west are all portions of single ancient volcanic caldera which collapsed, leaving three large islands (Nishinoshima, Nakanoshima and Chiburijima) and numerous smaller islands and rocks in a ring formation surrounding a central lagoon.
+The Dōzen group of islands to the west are all portions of a single ancient volcanic caldera which collapsed, leaving three large islands (Nishinoshima, Nakanoshima and Chiburijima) and numerous smaller islands and rocks in a ring formation surrounding a central lagoon.

-The archipelago is approximately 40-80 km north of Honshu coast at its closest point.
+The archipelago is approximately 40-80 km north of the Honshu coast at its closest point.

 For administrative purposes, the Japanese government officially considers the disputed islet of Liancourt Rocks (Dokdo or Takeshima) to be a part of the town of Okinoshima on Dōgo.